arespinosa/RSA-Encryption/README.md

-How to Run:
+How to Run
-javac *.java
+1. Compile the code by running: javac *.java
+2. Then Generate the Keys w/ either key size or p,q,e
+3.

 **To Generate Keys** (Note, you will get a pub_key.txt and pri_key.txt generated)
 1. Method One: java RSAGenKey 12